Michael Peters (choreographer): Early years

-Michael Peters was born on August 8, 1948 in Brooklyn, New York.
-He attended the Fiorello H. La Guardia High School in Manhattan, one of nine specialized schools in New York City, which focuses on visual and performing arts.
+Peters attended the High School of Performing Arts in Manhattan, which he attended for four years.
 However, he disliked school and never graduated.

-Instead, he learned to dance at the Bernice Johnson Cultural Arts Center in Queens.
+Instead, Peters learned to dance at the Bernice Johnson Cultural Arts Center in Queens.

 Career

-Michael started his career in modern dance.
-In the 1960s and 1970s, he worked with Talley Beatty, Alvin Ailey, and Bernice Johnson Reagon among others.
+Peters started his career in modern dance.
+During the 1960s and 1970s, he worked with Talley Beatty, Alvin Ailey, and Bernice Johnson Reagon among others.
+In 1979, Peters was the choreographer for the Broadway musical Comin' Uptown, an all-Black version of Charles Dickens's A Christmas Carol, which starred Gregory Hines.